GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_srcs_basic_ex.md

 ## Task 1: Load data in QGIS
 1. Open the folder “Exercise 2”.
 Go into the “data” folder and copy all data from the “input” folder into the “temp” folder
 2. To load the file “Water_sources.csv” into QGIS click on `Layer` -> `Add layer` -> `Open Delimited Text Layer`.
 Next to `File name` click on the three points ![](/fig/Three_points.png) and navigate to your "temp" folder.
 Her select the file "water_sources.csv".
-3. Use the setings like in the image below.
+3. Use the settings as in the image below.
 ```{figure} /fig/add_csv.png
 ---
 width: 400px